OK, So Trump didn't actually say that about Huawei. But given his recent declaration of all-out war on them, it wouldn't surprise me if he did.

 We’re a trusted company because our product is secure

 Our historical stance has always been to explain the reasoning behind our security logic, followed up with details on how to change the security settings for any desired outcome.
 The advantage of this being that it makes the customer think very hard about what their security exposure really is.

-This worked fine fifteen years ago, when our core customer was a keen techie in a shed with a couple of web servers, who loved that fact that we offered root access.
+This worked fine fifteen years ago, when our core customer was a Linux engineer with sole decision-making responsibility, who loved that fact that we offered root access.
 But now that we’re working with enterprise business partners, many of our customers have very different requirements and limitations.

 We’ve changed our product to help customers

 All of this brings me to the fundamental changes we’ve made in v8.3.7 of our product to help customers who are bound by strict security policies.
 These changes have always been possible.
 But this time we've tried to make it simple by default: